 Having a bank account is pretty much a necessity in life.
-But, if you’ve experienced a series of tough and unexpected events that resulted in poor credit, it may be difficult to open a new bank account.
+But, if you have bad credit, it may be difficult to open a new bank account.
 Additionally, if you’re low on cash, minimum deposits at traditional banks may also make it difficult to open a checking account or savings account.

 Never fear.
-You can still open a new bank account with bad credit.
-But, in order to do this, it’s important for you to understand what you may need to do first.
-From there, you’ll be ready to find the best types of banking options available to you.
-Want to learn more?
-Read on.
+You can still open a free online bank account with bad credit and no deposit.
+In order to do this, it’s important to understand what you need to do first to open a bank account when you have bad credit.

 Just like credit card companies, banks look at the credit history of their customers before granting them access to financial products and services, which include checking and savings accounts.

 There are several ways banks review your credit history, including running a credit check through one of the three major credit bureaus: Experian, Equifax, or TransUnion.
-Generally, banks use a credit check to find out your credit score, which is a number used to identify how much of a risk you are to banks and other financial institutions.
-This score is based on factors like your repayment history for loans and credit cards, as well as whether you have historically made payments on time.
+Generally, banks use a hard credit check to determine your credit score, which is a number used to identify how much of a risk you are to banks and other financial institutions.
+Credit scores are based on factors like your repayment history for loans and credit cards, credit age, credit utilization, and whether you have historically made payments on time.

 Banks also work with other agencies to dig deeper into your banking behavior.
 One of the agencies they may turn to for this is ChexSystems, which uses your social security number to look up your financial history.
 ChexSystems can see any of your bad checks, overdrafts, and account freezes that may have negatively affected your finances.
 The company then reports this information to banks.
 In addition, banks check for unpaid negative balances, excessive withdrawals, and check fraud.
 If any of these things are present, the bank may reject your application for an account.

 If this happens, you have a few options.
 First, you can try to fix the issues.
-A second option is to ask the bank to reconsider your application.
+A second option is to ask the bank to reconsider your account application.
 Lastly, you can try to find a bank that won’t check your past banking history.
-Scroll down to learn more about each of these three options.

-If you’re rejected for a new bank account, it may be worthwhile to try to fix your past banking problems.
+If you’re rejected for a new bank account, it may be worthwhile to try to fix your past banking mistakes.
 This, in turn, will help you repair your financial history.

 To start, you can order your ChexSystems report.
 This will be particularly helpful if your ideal bank uses this specific system to evaluate account applications.
 But, even if the bank in question doesn’t use ChexSystems, this report can help you repair your credit history as you’ll be able to see the issues that you need to correct.

-For example, if you have negative balances – such as a loan that hasn’t been paid in full or a former bank account where you spent more money than you had – you can call the banks listed to find out if you can still pay them back.
+For example, if you have negative balances, like a loan that hasn’t been paid in full or a former overdrafted bank account, you can call the banks listed to find out if you can still pay them back.
 If they will allow you to do this, you can then ask if they will remove their negative reports.

-If you can’t get your past mistakes corrected and removed from the report, keep track of the dates when they occurred.
+If you can’t get your past mistakes corrected and removed from your ChexSystems report, keep track of the dates when the bad banking occurred.
 Most negative balances drop off reports after five years.
-So, if you are close to the five year mark, the issues may resolve themselves.
+So, if you are close to the five-year mark, the issues may resolve themselves.

-If you’re denied the ability to open a new account because of poor credit, you may want to ask the bank to reconsider your application.
+If you’re denied the ability to open a new bank account because of poor credit, you may want to ask the bank to reconsider your account application.

-Find a Bank That Doesn’t Check Banking History
+Find a Bank That Doesn’t Check Financial History

 Finally, there are banks that don’t do credit checks or use outside agencies to check your financial history.
 To that end, many of these banks have rules that you’ll need to adhere to, such as maintaining a minimum balance in your account or making a certain number of direct deposits each month.